 Applicants who believe they are eligible for admission to the program but do not meet the usual program requirements can request a waiver.
 Program faculty discuss all waiver requests and waive requirements if there is a compelling reason for doing so, subject to the dean’s approval.
 Students interested in a waiver should contact either the program director, Carmala Garzione, or the co-director, Edwin Van Wijngaarden.

 In addition to an exit examination, students are required to complete the following courses:

 - CHM 486: Energy: Science, Technology & Society

 Plus all of the following:

 - SUS 426/PSC 426: Environmental Law and Policy

 - SUS 499: Practicum (1-4 credits)

 The practicum provides students with the opportunity to build experience while integrating principles from prior interdisciplinary coursework through either an internship, research project, outreach project or other suitable practicum.
 We provide individual support and advice to students in the design of their practicum courses.
 Students have a great deal of independence in the design of the capstone practicum experience.
 At the end of their internship, research project, or outreach project, students produce a final product, such as a memorandum, report or a poster detailing the work and findings.
 The suitability of the practicum to fulfill requirements for the degree are evaluated on a case-by-case basis.
 The practicum must have a sustainability-related focus and should be approved by the program director or co-director in advance.

 Elective Courses (Four Courses)

-Students should choose courses in consultation with their advisor to match their specific interest.
+Students should choose courses in consultation with their advisor to match their specific interests.
+The following list of electives are suggested, but additional electives will be considered to address the specific goals of the student.
 PM courses are three credits each; all others are four credits each.